 Most of the US and Canada observe daylight savings during the same time frame.
 However, keep in mind that two US states (Arizona and Hawaii) don’t observe daylight savings, much like Yukon and parts of Quebec and Saskatchewan.
 When the clocks move forward, clients in these locations remain in standard time.

-How much does calling the US from Canada cost?
+How much does it cost to call the US from Canada?